getoptimum/docs/docs/hackathon/deployment/p2p-with-proxy.md

   - Note: All nodes in network should use same mode for compatibility

 - **`SIDECAR_PORT`**: gRPC bidirectional communication port
-  - Purpose: Port where gateways and clients connect to interact with P2P node
+  - Purpose: Port where proxys and clients connect to interact with P2P node
   - Default: `33212`
   - Range: Any available port (1024-65535)
-  - Usage: Must be accessible from gateway containers for internal communication
+  - Usage: Must be accessible from proxy containers for internal communication
   - Network: Used for internal container-to-container communication

 - **`API_PORT`**: HTTP monitoring and management API port
   - Purpose: Exposes REST endpoints for health checks, node state, and metrics
-  - Default: `8081` for gateway, `9090` for P2P nodes (varies by component)
+  - Default: `8081` for proxy, `9090` for P2P nodes (varies by component)
   - Endpoints: `/api/v1/health`, `/api/v1/node-state`, `/api/v1/version`
   - Usage: Used for operational monitoring and debugging